Network Configuration

 In the Administration → Network section, you can:

-1. Perform network diagnostics
+1. Run network diagnostics.

-3. Set the range of TCP/IP ports
+3. Configure the range of TCP/IP ports used.

-4. Set RTP packet size and QoS parameters
+4. Set RTP packet size and QoS parameters.

-5. Configure NAT traversal
+5. Configure NAT traversal.

-6. Configure the outgoing mail server
+6. Configure the outgoing mail server.

 7. Configure network interfaces.

-# With ping
+With ping

 /docs/mcu/media/ping/en.png